 So it works like this: much like plants that produce vegetables, dino’s harness the sun’s energy and convert it into chemical energy through good ol’ photosynthesis.
 Instead of using the chemical energy to produce delicious foodstuffs, however, dinos use it to produce light through bioluminescence.
 Because the dinos have a circadian rhythm based on light and dark cycles, this bioluminescence is only visible at night.

 What is circadian rhythm and what does it have to do with dinoflagellates?

-Until now, your dinoflagellates were raised in San Diego, California They’ve been waking up at 5 am and going to bed around 5 pm PT This is the routine they’re used to.
-This routine can be changed, but you have to be aware of the routine they’ve been on and be patient while they adapt to their new environment and routine.
+Urbz dinoflagellates are raised in San Diego, California They wake up at 5 am and it's lights out around 5 pm PT.
+This is the routine they’re used to.
+This routine can be changed, but you have to be aware of the routine they’ve been on and be patient while they adapt to their new environment and schedule.